bpeacock44/AmQUB-Pipeline/01_mbio_tutorial.md

 mbio_part2.sh -d /path/to/dir -j ID1 -o sub1 -m 1
 ```
 ### INPUT
-This script can only be run once the original fastq file (e.g. JB141_L1P1.fq) has been run through part 1, which is used to find and replace mismatched barcodes with perfect match barcodes.
+This script can only be run once the original fastq file (e.g. JB141_raw.fq) has been run through part 1.

-Each folder needs to contain the fastq files resulting from 1a, which are named by ID followed by \_A1P1.M#.fq and \_A1P2.M#.fq, as well as a mapping file (either the original or a subset.)
+Each folder needs to contain the fastq files resulting from part 1, which are named by ID followed by .M#.fq and \_BC.M#.fq, as well as a mapping file (either the original or the subset.)

 So, as an example, your working directory might now include:
-- Folder JB141 (containing JB141_A1P1.M0.fq, JB141_A1P2.M0.fq, and JB141_map.Nickels01.txt)
+- Folder JB141 (containing JB141.M0.fq, JB141_BC.M0.fq, and JB141_map.Nickels01.txt)
 - JB141_map.txt should also be present in folder if subset map isn't used.

-When this code is run, a new directory will be created for your output named either with the unique identifier for your subset, if given (e.g. JB141_Nickels01_output), or it will be named after your regular ID if no unique map was provided (e.g. JB141_output)
+When this code is run, a new directory will be created for your output named either with the name of your subset (e.g. JB141_Nickels01_output), or with your regular ID if no unique map was provided (e.g. JB141_output)

 ## Part 3